pneug/pneug/README.md

 I am a Computer Science master student at TUM.

-While I love almost all topics of computer science, I am especially interested these topics:
+I am especially interested in the topics of:

  ✨ Computer Vision